March 2023 - Maruti Suzuki Brezza Petrol Variants Explained - Which One To Buy?

-Tata Altroz Petrol Variants Explained - Which One To Buy?
+Mahindra XUV3XO Petrol Variants Explained — Which One To Buy?

-What Are The Pros And Cons Of Maruti Suzuki Brezza Petrol?
+What Are The Pros And Cons?

 - Maruti Suzuki’s wide service network means it’s easy to find an authorised service outlet, spares and an experienced mechanic

-- Healthy list of features include tilt and telescopic steering, head-up display, 6 airbags, LED projector headlamps, cruise control, 360-degree camera, wireless phone charger, keyless entry with push-button start/stop
+- Healthy list of features include sunroof, tilt and telescopic steering, head-up display, 6 airbags, LED projector headlamps, cruise control, 360-degree camera, wireless phone charger, keyless entry with push-button start/stop

 - Higher variants are expensive for a B2-segment petrol SUV

 The Brezza petrol is available in 4 variants with a manual transmission with prices starting at Rs.
-8.19 lakh for the LXI variant and going up to Rs.
-12.38 lakh for the ZXI Plus variant.
+8.69 lakh for the LXI variant and going up to Rs.
+12.58 lakh for the ZXI Plus variant.
 The higher 3 variants also offer the option of an automatic for an additional Rs.
-1.50 lakh, which is considerably higher than what other carmakers typically charge for a CVT, DCT or TC automatic.
+1.40 lakh, which is considerably higher than what other carmakers typically charge for a CVT, DCT or TC automatic.
 The Brezza automatic variants cost between Rs.
-11.05 lakh and Rs.
-13.88 lakh.
+11.15 lakh and Rs.
+13.98 lakh.

 |